-Detect production deviations for your overall production throughput - your total hydrocarbon production - on a daily basis, analyze and investigate the data using multiple panels in a deep dive for a well, then classify and group deviations as you see best fit to transition into BestDay deferments.
+Detect production deviations daily for your overall production throughput - your total hydrocarbon production.
+Analyze and investigate the data using multiple panels in a deep dive for a well, then classify and group deviations as you see best fit to transition into BestDay deferments.
 Use the insights you get from the data generated around production deviations to reduce the duration and impact of deviations and to analyze performance patterns over time.
 When you have handled the deviations, you can export and ingest the BestDay deferments back into your source system.

-A deviation is regarded as the difference between the BestDay capacity estimation and the sum of actual production and actual deferments.
+A deviation is the difference between the BestDay capacity estimation and the sum of actual production and actual deferments.

 Create deviation groups

-When you are ready to handle the deviations, you classify and group deviations for further investigation or ignore deviations that you disagree with.
-Deviation grouping is used to group daily identified production deviations, classify and document deviation events, and transition these into BestDay deferments.
+When you are ready to handle the deviations, you classify and group deviations for further investigation or ignore deviations you disagree with.
+Use deviation grouping to group daily identified production deviations, classify and document deviation events, and transition these into BestDay deferments.
 Drill down to the well you want to focus on.
-Then create deviations groups from the Production chart by selecting and clicking one or more days in the Production bar chart or selecting Create group in the Deviations side panel.
+Then create deviation groups from the Production chart by selecting and clicking one or more days in the Production bar chart or selecting Create group in the Deviations side panel.

 The deviations are now automatically transitioned from Detected to Investigation mode.
-In the dialog that opens, you select to Investigate or Ignore deviations, and this opens the Create group window.
+In the dialog that opens, you select to Investigate or Ignore deviations, which opens the Create group window.

 In the Create group window, the deviations are automatically classified with the Investigation status, but you can select a different classification under Actions.

 Turn on Ongoing events to automatically add new days to this group.
 BestDay keeps adding days until you turn off this switch or production is overperforming.
-Note that this option is only available when the last day with a deviation is included in the time period.
+Note that this option is only available when the time period includes the last day with a deviation.
 This means you can't use this for historical deviations.

 BestDay keeps adding the exact percent of daily detected deviation volume for each new day in an ongoing event.
 For example, suppose you select 70% of the volume of the last day when you create your ongoing event.
-In that case, only 70% of the new days' deviation volumes are automatically added to this ongoing deferment.
+Then, only 70% of the new days' deviation volumes are automatically added to this ongoing deferment.

 Select Create group.

-On the Classification tab, you classify the deviation with the same rules that are used in your source system for deferment classification.
-The deviation card is set to 100% when the required fields are filled in.
+On the Classification tab, you classify the deviation with the same rules as in your source system for deferment classification.
+When you've filled in the required fields, the deviation card is set to 100%.

 The Activity and Comments tab logs all comments you have entered and all actions you've made on a deviation.

-Select Save to keep your values but continue to work on this card later or, if you have filled out all mandatory fields, select Create deferment to transition the deviation to a BestDay deferment.
+Select Save to keep your values but continue to work on this card later.
+When you've filled out all mandatory fields, select Create deferment to transition the deviation to a BestDay deferment.
 Notice that the status now updates to Explained.

 If you disagree with the BestDay calculation, you can ignore the deviation volume parts that you think are wrong by creating a group and setting the group's status to Ignore.